-The simplest way to make a notification to the Victorian Disability Worker Commission is to contact us through the website, see: https://portal.vdwc.vic.gov.au/public/home.
+The simplest way to make a mandatory notification to the Victorian Disability Worker Commission is through the website: wdwc.vic.gov.au/notifications, or by calling 1800 497 132.
 Our website has information about how we handle notifications.

-You can also call us on 1800 497 132 and tell us you want to make a notification.
-If you make a notification verbally, the Victorian Disability Worker Commission must make a record of the notification.
+If you make a mandatory notification verbally, the Victorian Disability Worker Commission must make a record of the notification.

-If you are making a notification and you want your identity to be confidential, please let us know.
+If you are making a mandatory notification and you want your identity to be confidential, please let us know.
 We will take all reasonable steps to keep your details confidential.
 However, there may be some instances where we are unable to do so.
 If this is the case, we will inform you of the reasons.

-If you need help making a notification, the Victorian Disability Worker Commission will provide you with reasonable assistance.
+If you need help making a mandatory notification, the Victorian Disability Worker Commission will provide you with reasonable assistance.
 This may include assisting you to put your notification in writing or assisting you to clarify the nature of the notification.